Tumu, Te Aho Ngaiotanga | Professional Learning

-As sponsor across Ministry PLD contracts awarded to CORE, Helen supports and guides project teams, providing leadership in design, implementation, monitoring and evaluation across Grow Waitaha, Connected Learning Advisory, Centrally Funded PLD and the Expert partners programme.
+As a sponsor across Ministry of Education PLD contracts awarded to CORE, Helen supports and guides project teams, providing leadership in design, implementation, monitoring and evaluation across Grow Waitaha, Connected Learning Advisory, Centrally Funded PLD and the Expert partners programme.
 She has been the sponsor across Learning with Digital Technologies, Future Focused Inquiries, Enabling eLearning and the Virtual PLD programme.
 As a member of Te Toi Tupu Operations Management Group, she supported the coordination and development of programmes and partnerships with Cognition Education, University of Waikato, NZCER and Waikato Tainui College for Research and Development.

 Helen is member of the Puaka governance group and co-leads the professional learning opportunities provided through the Grow Waitaha initiative, working collaboratively with Leadership Lab, Massey University, Evaluation Associates and Mātauraka Mahaanui, Ngāi Tahu.

 Helen’s role with PLD programmes has involved providing strategic guidance and support for school leaders and facilitators.
 Helen listens with care to all participants, values all perceptions and ensures she is responsive to local tikanga.
 Helen tests assumptions and challenges participants to inquire into practice and use data to underpin their decisions.
 A key focus for Helen is collaborative partnerships and governance, and building effective trusting relationships between schools, providers and iwi, through developing shared vision and agreed ways of working.

 Helen has considerable experience in strategic planning, change management and the use of self-review and change management frameworks.
 She has worked with a range of organisations and communities to explore future-focused education and changing school environments.